 - This does not represent any additional risk to yourselves.

 - Please place all personal waste, such as used tissues and disposable cleaning cloths securely in a plastic bag or bin liner.

 - This plastic bag should then be placed in another plastic bag and securely tied.

-The Gwent Local Resilience Forum, including the five Gwent councils, has agreed to increase the number of mourners permitted to attend funerals at cemeteries within the five local authority areas of Gwent to 30.
-This will come into effect on 3rd August, 2020.
+The Gwent Local Resilience Forum, including the five Gwent councils, agreed that the number of mourners permitted to attend funerals at cemeteries within the five local authority areas of Gwent is 30.

-We're working with our schools for a full return to Education in September.
-For the latest information on this please go to our COVID-19 Latest Education Information webpage which is updated with the latest news as necessary.
-Here you will also find the latest information on the arrangements for Free School Meals pupils.
+For the latest information about schools and education on this please go to our COVID-19 Latest Education Information webpage which is updated with the latest news as necessary.

 For the latest Welsh Government information on coronavirus (COVID-19) and Education please follow the link to the Welsh Government website below: